Mandaris-LLC/react-native-navigation-full-circle/docs/installation-android.md

 	    @Override
 	    public List<ReactPackage> createAdditionalReactPackages() {
-		    // Add the packages you require here.
+		// Add the packages you require here like so...
+(Tested on RN 0.42) return Arrays.<ReactPackage>asList(
+           	    new <InsertPackageName()>;
+       		);
-			// No need to add RnnPackage and MainReactPackage return null;
+		// No need to add RnnPackage and MainReactPackage
+		// Simply return null if you do not have additional packages
+	        return null;
 	    }
 	}